locka99/opcua/docs/setup.md

 Ensure that `%OPENSSL_DIR%\bin` is on your `PATH`.

 Note this is a 64-bit build.
-I haven't tried building 32-bits but it may work by adjusting 64 to 32 as required.
+I haven't tried creating 32-bit builds but it may work by adjusting 64 to 32 as required.

 ## Linux